Virus concerns stoke buying; 2-year yield below 1% for first time since 2016

 U.S. 30-year dollar swap spread

-(Reporting by Ross Kerber and Dhara Ranasinghe; Editing by Giles Elgood, David Gregorio, Jonathan Oatis and Dan Grebler)
+(Reporting by Ross Kerber and Dhara Ranasinghe; Editing by Dan Grebler and John Stonestreet)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684; ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))